-Spend time with people who really matter to you.
+Spend time with people who really matter to you

 Skip the large parties filled with small talk, and make plans with a few people that are close to you.
-And even if it’s less time than you’d want, make the most of it!
+Even if it’s less time than you’d want, make the most of it!
 For example, gather a few friends and play some ping-pong, shoot hoops, watch a game on TV, or even host a game night.
 You’ll feel less drained if you spend time with people who make you happy.

 5. Do Fun Activities with Your Kids

-Check the events calendars in your area and plan some activities.
+Check the events calendars in your area and plan some activities

 6. Get Moving!

-Go to the gym, go running or swimming, or consider trying yoga.
+Go to the gym, go running or swimming, or consider trying yoga

 Choose an activity you enjoy doing and make an effort to go even when you least feel like it.
-Have you ever noticed that after a workout you’re in a great mood?
-That’s because exercise releases Endorphins which increase your overall mood.
+Have you ever noticed that after a workout you’re in a great state of mind?
+That’s because exercise releases endorphins which increase your overall mood.
 If exercising feels overwhelming, compromise to a shorter routine or gentler workout (less time, fewer laps, less challenging poses, etc), or plan to go with a friend to help hold you to it.
 Even doing a little bit of exercise can go a long way.
 Physical activity is a great way to work off negative energy and increase the body’s production of feel-good hormones.